dblock/code.dblock.org/_posts/2010/2010-01-24-dotnetinstaller-18-released.markdown

 - Cabbing now embeds files that belong in components in separate resource streams, extracting only those files that are necessary for installation of a particular component.
 Embedded files outside of components continue to always be extracted.
 - CAB extraction uses the memory-mapped resource streams and no longer writes temporary files to extract embedded components.
 This significantly reduces disk space requirements and improves extraction speed.

 dotNetInstaller continues being the most widely used setup bootstrapper.
-Please reply to [this thread](https://web.archive.org/web/20160801173120/https://dotnetinstaller.codeplex.com/discussions/48275) if you’re using it too.
+Please reply to [this thread](https://web.archive.org/web/20160801173120/https://dotnetinstaller.codeplex.com/discussions/48275) if you're using it too.